 The refuge complex has opened its visitor center located at the complex headquarters address above.
 The center displays exhibits about all eight refuges managed by the Southeast Louisiana Refuges Complex.
 Staffed by volunteers, the visitor center is open Thursdays-Saturdays from 9:00am to 4:00pm.
 Volunteers are needed to help run the visitor center.
 Please contact the volunteer coordinator at 985-882-2024.

-Wild Things will be held October 12, 2013!
+Wild Things will be held October 17, 2015

 Kids line up to build birdhouses, learn how to canoe, spin-cast for prizes at the casting pond, learn to shoot a bow and arrow, and take part in dozens of hands-on learning experiences at the many booths and displays throughout the grounds.
 There are also live snakes, alligators, lizards, hawks, owls and other critters to see and touch.
 They can learn about wildland fires and shoot the fire hose, or take part in the kid’s birding activity to learn keys to identify birds.
 There are Pontoon boat tours on the bayou, van tours to more remote refuge spots, and the “hayride shuttle” that links everything together and adds adventure to the day.

-For adults, Youth Wildlife Art viewing of over 300 pieces of art from throughout the region and relaxing and enjoying live music will be some of your favorites.
+For adults, Youth Wildlife Art viewing of over 500 pieces of art from throughout the region and relaxing and enjoying live music will be some of your favorites.
 Every year, over 4,000 guests join us to celebrate National Wildlife Refuge Week at Wild Things.
 It’s all here every year, and it’s all free!
 Local food will be available for purchase to benefit the Friends of Louisiana Refuges.

 Wild Things Youth Art Contest - Young Artists Wanted!

 Public Canoe Tours on Big Branch Marsh Refuge